JahnelGroup/thymeleaf-starter/README.md

 IDE's are fantastic but introduce complexity when it comes to watching file changes.
 As such Spring Boot Dev Tools can't easily automatically detect if files have changed within IntelliJ.

-If you any change to take effect then trigger a build within IntelliJ and will cause Spring Boot to reload:
+If you want changes to take effect then triggering a build within IntelliJ will cause Spring Boot to reload:

 * \[Build\] then \[Rebuild Project]
 * Or use short cut `Ctrl + F9`